p-martinho/Enumeration/README.md

 To create an `EnumerationDynamic` is the same as `Enumeration`, but it requires a `public` empty constructor, in addition to the `private` constructor.

-> You can use the [generator](#source-generator) in `PMart.Enumeration.Generator` package, that generates the code for you, and therefore you don't need to worry about the constructors.
+> You can use the [Generator](#source-generator) in `PMart.Enumeration.Generator` package, that generates the code for you, and therefore you don't need to worry about the constructors.

 Continuing with the communication types, here is an [example](./samples/Enumeration.Sample/Enumerations/CommunicationTypeDynamic.cs) using `EnumerationDynamic`: